 Due to the temporary nature of the RSG transport, the Proposed Project would have less than significant impacts to established land uses (Class III).
-Potential impacts to military activities and amphibious landing beaches (e.g., Red Beach) would be reduced through coordination with the Commanding Officer at MCBCP, which would include MCBCP approval of transport activities and the issuance of a real estate license (SCE, 2004 - Response 34).
+Potential impacts to military activities and amphibious landing beaches (e.g., Red Beach) would be reduced through coordination with the Commanding Officer at MCBCP, which would include MCBCP approval of transport activities and the issuance of a License for Non-Federal Use of Real Property (or real estate license) (SCE, 2004 - Response 34).
 See Impact L-2 for a discussion of specific impacts to established recreational activities.